SEO & GEO skill

 EngineSource of truthPosition summary

-ChatGPT Searchdevelopers.openai.com/api/docs/bots + Publishers FAQ"Sites that are opted out of OAI-SearchBot will not be shown in ChatGPT search answers."
+ChatGPT Searchdevelopers.openai.com/api/docs/bots + Publishers FAQ (help.openai.com)"Sites that are opted out of OAI-SearchBot will not be shown in ChatGPT search answers."
 Standard SEO + crawler access.
-Citation favors structural clarity and named entity density.
+Citation favors structural clarity and named-entity density.

-Claudesupport.claude.com crawler docsThree crawlers: ClaudeBot (training), Claude-User (user-triggered fetch), Claude-SearchBot (search grounding).
-Respects robots.txt + Crawl-delay.
+Claudesupport.claude.com/en/articles/8896518Three crawlers: ClaudeBot (training), Claude-User (user-directed fetch), Claude-SearchBot (search grounding).
+All three honor robots.txt.
 No public ranking guidance — quality + accessibility are the levers.

 Workflow